menu

 Limitations of open-source dynamic testing

-Sure, open-source security frameworks can help you get started with the security analysis of your first application, but they lack:
+Sure, open-source security frameworks can help you get started with the security analysis of your first application, but they lack the following:

 • Ease of use,